 When operating on Sub GHz, GSME shall, on each wake up, check the Functional Notification Flags for bits 25 (Energy Scan Pending) and 26 (Channel Change Pending).

 If either bit is set (so has a value 0b1) then the GSME shall attempt to retrieve any Commands buffered for it on the CH before turning off its SMHAN radio.
+For clarity and in line with Section 10.6.2.8, the GSME should attempt such retrieval before reading the CHF Channel Change attribute, if it is to maximise the likelihood of Command retrieval before it turns off its SMHAN radio.

 If bit 25 is set, the GSME shall disable the SMETS User Interface Commands ‘4.5.2.4 Check for HAN Interface Commands’ and ‘4.5.2.8 Find Smart Metering Home Area Network and Re-establish Communications Links’ until it next turns on its SMHAN radio.